Amazon's Thanksgiving Deal: Let's Dig In

 Kosher salt (no additives; try Diamond Crystal brand in the red box)

-Brown sugar (dark or brown doesn't matter)
+Brown sugar (dark or light doesn’t matter)

 Herbs (thyme, rosemary, sage, parsley)

-Garlic (Powder or minced, either works)
+Garlic (powder or minced, either works)

 Citrus juice (lemon, orange, clementine, whatever you have on hand)

-Black Pepper
+Black pepper

-I use giant zipper close food storage bags from the Dollar Store to keep my bird sanitary in the fridge.
-They haven't failed me yet knock on wood.
-I DON'T suggest leaving your turkey uncovered while brining due to contamination risk and bacteria.
-Just don't risk it.
+I use giant zipper-close food storage bags from the Dollar Store to keep my bird sanitary in the fridge.
+They haven’t failed me yet knock on wood.
+I don’t suggest leaving your turkey uncovered while brining due to contamination risk and bacteria.
+Just don’t risk it.

-Now, I told y'all I roast my turkey in section by dark meat or light meat.
+Now, I told y'all I roast my turkey in sections by dark meat or light meat.
 If you feel SUPER comfortable butchering your own meat, here is the roasting recipe I use every year for temperature guidance and more details into why roasting in parts is preferred.

 I hope this was a good overview of how to use Amazon's Thanksgiving Meal Deals.
 If you use it with some of my tips, let me know!
 I wanna see your cool dinners!
 Check out my previous post to get an overview of this Thanksgiving in a SNAP series!